Have a language expert improve your writing

 For more information on writing research papers in APA style, please checking out the following pages.
 Here you'll find details on multiple aspects of the research paper writing process, ranging from how the paper should be structured to how to write more effectively.
 Structure and Format - the critical components of each section of an APA ...

-If you are writing a psychology research paper in this form, your instructor might specify the number of studies that you need to cite as well as the length.
-Student literature reviews are often required to cite between 5 and 20 studies and are usually between 8 and 20 pages in length.
-The format and sections of a literature review usually ...
+If you are writing a psychology research paper in this form, your instructor might specify the length it needs to be or the number of studies you need to cite.
+Student are often required to cite between 5 and 20 studies in their literature reviews and they are usually between 8 and 20 pages in length.
+The format and sections of a literature ...

 The first line is not indented.
 The abstract presents the research question, a summary of the method, the basic results, and the most important conclusions.
 Because the abstract is usually limited to about 200 words, it can be a challenge to write a good one.
 Introduction.
 The introduction begins on the third page of the manuscript.
 The heading ...